m3verma/m3verma.github.io/Python/Learning_Python/Chapter_1.md

 ### What can we do in Python

-a.
-Systems Programming
+1. Systems Programming
-b.
-GUIs
+2. GUIs
-c.
-Internet scripting
+3. Internet scripting
-d.
-Component Integration
+4. Component Integration
-e.
-Database Programming
+5. Database Programming
-f.
-Rapid Prototyping
+6. Rapid Prototyping
-g.
-Numeric and scientific Programming
+7. Numeric and scientific Programming
-h.
-Games, Images, Data mining etc.
+8. Games, Images, Data mining etc.

 ### Python's Technical Strength

-a.
-Its Object Oriented and Functional
+1. Its Object Oriented and Functional
-b.
-It’s free
+2. It’s free
-c.
-It’s Portable
+3. It’s Portable
-d.
-It’s Powerful
+4. It’s Powerful
-e.
-It’s Mixable
+5. It’s Mixable
-f.
-It’s Relatively easy to use
+6. It’s Relatively easy to use
-g.
-It’s Relatively easy to learn
+7. It’s Relatively easy to learn

 * * *